 So then the question becomes: Is there a point where technology is too invasive?
 Where is the line drawn?
 Can it scan our Facebook messages for attribution data but not our in-person conversations?
 Or are both of those crossing the line?
 Neither?
 There’s no right or wrong answer, but as companies continue to recognize the importance of this lost attribution data, it’s inevitable that more and more technology will be built towards making it accessible.
 The way I see it most likely happening is through incentive-based opt-ins for conversation monitoring, similar to how current affiliate programs reward affiliates for making sure referrals are tracked through custom links/coupon codes.

 Although the long-term future of attribution remains uncertain, as a marketer it’s hard to not be excited for what’s to come.
 If there is a way to capture all of this lost attribution data with perfect accuracy, the result would be any marketer’s dream.

-If any readers of this want to talk more about attribution and affiliate marketing, shoot me an email at email@example.com and I’d love to chat it up with you.
-And if you have a Shopify store, check out Social Snowball’s Shopify app to see for yourself what a modern affiliate program can do for your brand.
+If any readers of this want to talk more about attribution and affiliate marketing, shoot me an email at [email protected] and I’d love to chat it up with you.
+And if you have a Shopify store, check out Social Snowball’s Shopify app to start an affiliate program for your business and see for yourself what a modern affiliate program can do for your brand.
 Cheers!